marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 - ⚠️ Comments in Source Code or Text files should be in **English**.
 - ⚠️ In Source Code, any logic that is more complex should have clear Comments explaining it.
-- ⚠️ For UI, UX, Code, Text, HTML, Documentation or ReadMe changes, try to follow the same organizational and visual standards as the rest of the project.
+- ⚠️ For changes in UI, UX, Code, General Text/HTML Files, Documentation or ReadMe, try to follow the same organizational and visual standards as the rest of the project.

 ### Need Help?